RosanaFSS/Cybersecurity-Journey-TryHackMe/Info ℹ️ - REmux The Tmux.md

 <br>

-<p>When spiting the session into different sized panes ("which will be covered in more detail in a later task").
+<p>When spliting the session into different sized panes ("which will be covered in more detail in a later task").
 The new pane will spawn in the directory that the tmux session was first started in. </p>

 <br>